(DMC199) Hololens Development Course

 Research & White Paper prepared by: Anthony Pires, Shelley Midthun

-In October 2015, Clackamas Community College and four other universities (Carnegie Mellon, Dartmouth, Virginia Tech, and UC Berkeley) were chosen as recipients of Microsoft’s HoloLens Academic Research Grant.
+In October 2015, Clackamas Community College and four other universities (Carnegie Mellon, Dartmouth, Virginia Tech, and UC Berkeley) were chosen as recipients of the Microsoft’s HoloLens Academic Research Grant.
 I was a part of this team.
-Microsoft established this grant to better understand the role and possible applications for holographic computing.
+Microsoft established this grant to better understand the role and possible applications for holographic computing, which would revolutionize the computing experience.
 Additional goals were to stimulate and advance academic research in mixed reality and encourage applications of holograms for new and unique purposes.
 This opportunity allowed for early access to an emerging technology and early exploration of its potential within a learning environment.

 To better understand the technology that we would be interfacing with, Andy Mingo, Shelley Midthun, J Bills and I were provided an opportunity to attend the Microsoft Hololens Academy on the Microsoft campus.